diegaum82/ApplicantAI/DEVELOPMENT_JOURNAL.md

 ### Challenge: Skill Extraction Accuracy
 **Problem**: Accurately identifying skills from unstructured text is difficult.
-**Solution Implemented**: Combined pattern matching with a comprehensive skill dictionary.
+**Solution Implemented**: Combined pattern matching with a comprehensive skill dictionary and semantic similarity.
+**Status**: Enhanced implementation with synonym recognition and Levenshtein distance; needs further refinement

+### Challenge: User Interface for Optimization Suggestions
+**Problem**: Need to present optimization suggestions in a user-friendly way.
+**Solution Implemented**: Enhanced UI with visualization of match scores and categorized suggestions using accordion display.
-**Status**: Basic implementation complete; needs testing and refinement
+**Status**: Implemented; needs user testing and refinement

 ## Environment Setup